-Threatened abortion is the term used to describe vaginal bleeding that occurs in the first 20 weeks of pregnancy.
-Vaginal bleeding could indicate risk of miscarriage.
+A threatened abortion is vaginal bleeding that occurs in the first 20 weeks of pregnancy and is sometimes accompanied by abdominal cramps.

 - trauma to the abdomen

 - exposure to certain medications or chemicals

 Other risk factors for a threatened abortion include obesity, unmanaged diabetes, and unmanaged thyroid disease.
 If you’re overweight, have diabetes, or have thyroid disease, speak with your doctor about ways to stay healthy during pregnancy.

 You should also tell your doctor about any medications or supplements you take.
 Some may be unsafe to use during pregnancy.

 Your doctor will perform a pelvic exam if a threatened abortion is suspected.
 During a pelvic exam, your doctor will examine your reproductive organs, including your vagina, cervix, and uterus.

 They’ll look for the source of your bleeding and determine whether the amniotic sac has ruptured.
 The pelvic exam will take only a few minutes to complete.